 There are different types of acne.
-The most common is the type that results from fluctuating hormones; i.e. during puberty, menstrual cycles and menopause.
-The severity of acne can range from a few blocked pores, also known as comedones, to severe infected cysts causing scarring.
+The most common results from fluctuating hormones; i.e. during puberty, menstrual cycles and menopause.
+The severity of acne can range from a few blocked pores, also known as comedones, to severely infected cysts causing scarring.
 Acne is the end result of hormonal, bacterial and inflammatory disturbances that take place at the skin pore (pilosebaceous follicle).
 Acne is not caused by diet or hygiene.

 When a pore becomes blocked and the oil produced at the hair follicle cannot escape, the skin becomes fertile ground for bacterial invasion and growth.
 Blockage occurs and a small comedone appears.
 As this process advances, surrounding inflammation further block pores.
 This results in pustules and cysts.
 Acne may be present in various stages with remissions and exacerbation.

 What factors aggravate acne?

 Any factors that block or prevent the escape of natural oil, or sebum, from the skin pore will cause and aggravate acne.
 Acne can be made worse by:

 Using comedogenic cosmetics, moisturizers, lotions, oils, and hairsprays.